 and the ohioline link above is from 2008 and does not mention fungicide injections as a treatment approach.

 One company reports that they have tried propiconazole trunk injection and claim to have shown improvement of Diplodia Tip Blight.
-We have not seen the data or the methods used in their treatment trial, so we will continue to use the approach that has been successful for many years.
+We have not seen the data or the methods used in their treatment trial.
 We will give due attention to any scientific studies we see that prove efficacy of injections, but for now it would be wise for the consumer to purchase tried and true treatments.